jnozzi/cocoadev.com/markdown/KTMutableMatrix.md

 Phyllis

 My guess would be that you have to retain it in the getter because you're autoreleasing it in the getter.
 If you just autoreleased it in the getter without retaining it first then it would be released every time someone used the getter, and sooner or later its retain count would get to zero and it would be deallocated.
-You could just have the getter return it with no retain or release, unless it's important that the matrix be able to stick around after the object which it came from is gone. -- General/AngelaBrett
+You could just have the getter return it with no retain or release, unless it's important that the matrix be able to stick around after the object which it came from is gone. -- AngelaBrett

 I'm still really disturbed by this line:

-      clientClusterMatrix= General/[[KTMutableMatrix alloc] init];
+      clientClusterMatrix= [[KTMutableMatrix alloc] init];

-You realise that this line is entirely superfluous and just leaking memory, right? -- General/KritTer
+You realise that this line is entirely superfluous and just leaking memory, right? -- KritTer
 ----
 Thanks a lot, I fixed them.
 And I still kept the retain/release in getter just to make sure it will be there.